Feeney appointed new manager of Glentoran

 The 42-year-old ex-Linfield boss replaces Rodney McAree, who resigned from the role on Sunday.

-Feeney has been managing National League South side Welling United, having previously been in charge of Ards and OFC Pirin Blagoevgrad.
+Feeney had been managing National League South side Welling United, having previously been in charge of Ards and OFC Pirin Blagoevgrad.

 "I jumped at this offer from Glentoran," said Feeney.